michabirklbauer/instagram_downloader/README.md

 ## Requirements
 - Python (version 3 or higher)
-- Some python packages that are not included in the standard installation, especially mentioned should be:
-  - requests

 ## Features
 - Download a single picture/video/album by running the script and providing the link as input